 Do you want to learn about the types of snakes found in the Democratic Republic of the Congo?

-You’ll see that the snakes in the Democratic Republic of the Congo are very different from each other.
+You’ll see that the snakes in the Democratic Republic of the Congo (formerly known as Zaire) are very different from each other.
 They range from venomous species to snakes that use constriction to immobilize their prey.
 In addition, certain snakes are common to find living around people.
 For each species, you will find out how to identify that snake correctly, along with pictures, interesting facts, and RANGE MAPS!

-Here are 15 types of snakes that live in the Democratic Republic of the Congo:
+15 types of snakes in the Democratic Republic of the Congo:

 #1.
 Puff Adder